Terms Of Business

 It is important that you ensure all statements you make on proposal forms, claim forms and other documents are full and accurate and we recommend that you keep a copy of all correspondence in relation to the arrangement of your insurance.

-It is your responsibility to provide a fair presentation of the insurance risk based on you conducting a reasonable search for information.
-This could require you to obtain information from senior managers within your organisation or other parties to which the insurance relates or who carry out outsource functions for your business.
+SECTION 6 The Duty of Fair Presentation (non-consumer customers only) – It is your responsibility to provide a fair presentation of the insurance risk based on you conducting a reasonable search for information.
+This could require you to obtain information from senior managers within your organization or other parties to which the insurance relates or who carry out outsource functions for your business.

 You must disclose every material circumstance which you know or ought to know, or failing that disclose sufficient information to put your insurer on notice that it needs to make further enquiries.
 You must ensure that any information you provide is correct to the best of your knowledge and representations that you make in expectation or belief must be made in good faith.